Two-dimensional Yang-Mills theory via integrable probability: Introduction

 \subsection{Harmonic analysis and partition function}

 In two dimensions, the first interesting quantity to study is the partition function $Z_\YM$.
 The partition function for a structure group $G$ on a compact connected oriented surface of genus $g$ and area $t$ only depends on $G,g$ and $t$, and can be computed explicitly as an integral on the group $G$ using the previously introduced setting; we will denote by $Z_G(g,t)$ this partition function.
-Section~\ref{sec:AH_groupes} will be devoted to derive a Fourier expansion of $Z_G(g,t)$, using general results of the representation theory of compact groups.
-We will thus recover, in a self-contained way, a formula initially found by Migdal \cite{Mig}, long before a mathematically rigorous construction of the measure (which is remarkable!).
+Section~\ref{sec:AH_groupes} will be devoted to deriving a Fourier expansion of $Z_G(g,t)$, using general results of the representation theory of compact groups.
+We will thus recover, in a self-contained way, a formula initially found by Rusakov \cite{Rus2}.

-\subsection{Large $N$ limit and random surfaces}
+\subsection{Large-$N$ limit and random surfaces}

 Since the seminal paper of 't Hooft \cite{Hoo74}, it is known that Yang--Mills theory for $\SU(N)$ as $N$ goes to infinity gives an understanding of gauge theory for $\SU(3)$ at strong coupling, which is related to the question of the confinement of quarks (it is also named ``multicolor QCD" by physicists, because $\SU(3)$ Yang--Mills corresponds to the quantum chromodynamics, and $N=3$ corresponds to the number of colors of quarks and gluons).
-The question of the asymptotic behavior of observables of the theory for matrix Lie groups with size going to infinity has been developed since then under the name ``large $N$ regime".
+The question of the asymptotic behavior of observables of the theory for matrix Lie groups with size going to infinity has been developed since then under the name ``large-$N$ regime".
 We will consider the case of $G=\U(N)$ in Section~\ref{sec:SchurWeyl}, and describe the asymptotics of $Z_{\U(N)}(g,t)$ for all genera when $N$ tends to infinity, giving a proof of several results conjectured by physicists in the '90s \cite{Gro,DK,Rus,Dou}.